How to Become a Real Estate Agent

 Becoming a licensed real estate agent is relatively simple, although the requirements vary from state to state.
 You’ll want to look up the specific prerequisites for your state, which are often determined by the state’s real estate commission.
 But state requirements are often similar, and the guidelines below apply throughout most of the U.S.

 Here’s what you need to do to begin a career and succeed as a real estate agent:

-Meet the minimum age and education level.
 No real estate license in the U.S. requires a bachelor’s degree, but in many cases you need either a high school diploma or a GED.
 Even if high school equivalency isn’t required for the license, many colleges that offer real estate education courses do require equivalency to enroll.
 All 50 states require you to be either 18 or 19 years old, depending on the state, to become a licensed real estate agent.

 Once you become a licensed real estate agent, you’re able to be a part of the transaction itself, whether you’re representing a buyer, seller, renter or landlord.
 Of course, the key is in how you gain experience and work to grow your business as an agent.
 Here are four things seasoned agents recommend for a successful start to your new career.

 If you’re working on commission, which most real estate agents are, you likely won’t be bringing home the big bucks right away because you don't get paid until you close a deal.
 Michael and Rebecca Straley, Realtors with eXp Realty in Stafford, Virginia, recommend looking at your assets before getting started.
 Be ready to feel your wallet tighten as you spend the first six months to a year establishing yourself on your own as an agent before you can feel comfortable that you’ll be closing enough deals to cover your cost of living without having to dip into savings.
 You may want to look at alternative options, like working for a brokerage that pays a salary rather than commission, or even taking on a second job while you’re getting started.